The Church of Jesus Christ of Latter-day Saints in Liberia

 The Church of Jesus Christ of Latter-day Saints in Liberia refers to the Church of Jesus Christ of Latter-day Saints (LDS Church) and its members in Liberia.
 At year-end 1986, there were fewer than 100 members in Liberia.
-In 2022, there were 20,335 members in 67 congregations.
+In 2025, there were 25,767 members in 86 congregations.
+As of year-end 2025, Liberia had the second most members of the LDS Church per capita, behind Cape Verde.

 History

 The LDS Church gained a formal presence in Liberia on 3 July 1987 with the arrival of J. Duffy Palmer and his wife, Jocelyn, as the church's first full-time missionaries in the country.

 The origins of the LDS Church in Liberia go back about two years farther.
 Joe C. Jarwhel received the address of a missionary at Temple Square in Salt Lake City, Utah from a fellow Liberian who had just returned from a visit to Salt Lake City.
 Jarwhel sent a letter seeking more information about the LDS Church; this letter was forwarded to John K. Carmack, who was at the time president of the LDS Church's International Mission.
 Carmack sent Jarwhel a copy of the Book of Mormon.
 Jarwhel was a school teacher and used the Book of Mormon in his teaching.

 Jarwhel's associate, John Tarsnoh, also learned of the Book of Mormon and created an organization called the Temple of Christ's Church, which began teaching the doctrines found in the book.
 Sometime in 1986, Thomas Peihopa, a Latter-day Saint from New Zealand who was employed in Monrovia, came in contact with this group.
 Peihopa taught them more of the doctrine of the LDS Church.
 During this time other members of the church living in Monrovia began teaching interested Liberians who were eager to learn more.
 Harvey Brown, an employee of USAID, began corresponding with church leadership in Salt Lake City to send full-time missionaries to Liberia due to the increasing interest in the church.
 In response, the Palmers were assigned to come to Liberia.